mrixon95/Term4_workbook/Term4_workbook.md

 AWS soon blocked me from spinning up anymore EC2 instances because they were concerned that someone else could hack into my account.
 Also they warned me that my account could be suspended if action wasn't taken to **delete or rotate the exposed AWS keys**.

 This highlights the upmost importance of ensuring that AWS keys do not get publicly published.
+I should always start off a project by writing down the *.env* file in the *.gitignore* file before I push any code to GitHub.
 In my case, my keys were publicly published on GitHub.
 If they accidently do get pushed to GitHub, those keys need to be **quickly deleted or rotated**.

 Moreover, on AWS I should have checked my **CloudTrail log** for any unsanctioned activity after having exposed the keys.
 Unsanctioned activity could have included creating unauthorised IAM users, roles, policies or security credentials.
 All of these are a security concern that need to be looked for.